When

 have done no detail development work with the "mouse" or "rat"

 engines except for the mounting system.
-You will have to adapt
+You will have to

 the wiring harness, and make custom headers and clutch release system.

-The Chevy engines, in addition, are significantly heavier than
+The Chevy engines, in addition, are significantly heavier

 their Ford counterparts.
 In our experience, when you sell the